kenhyj/Traceify/README.md

 ## Above and Beyond

-We think we owe it to ourselves that we went above and beyond with this project because we weren't provided ample access to data and API from the government or medical institutions that could ...blah blah blah
+We think we owe it to ourselves that we went above and beyond with this project.
+Even though we were not provided ample and early access to data and API from the government or medical institutions that could have made a reduced a portion of our workload, we took the time to go through every website read through them and provide the database and datasets needed for our project.

 ## Next Steps

 - What is some additional functionality you can add/remove based on time constraints?
   - If we have time, we can extract the COVID-19 graphs real-time from certain websites and display them on our website.
 If we don't have time, we can include a link to those websites under our Q&A page.
+  - Additionally, if we have more time, we could have used Vancouver's real time data into our Home Page's map component that was just beginning to be offered in late July.

 ## Contributions